rajdeep-mondal-hub/pdmd-spectest/README.md

 compare the html outputs to see if they are the same (ignoring whitespace).
 Call it from its project dir, for example:

-    ./pdmd-spectest.pl markdown2.py
+    ./pdmd-spectest.pl markdown2

-where markdown2.py must be somewhere on your PATH.
+where markdown2 would have to be somewhere on your PATH.

-Output looks like this:
+Output looks something like this:

 ~~~
 Checking output of: /home/john/bin/markdown2.py